ervanalb/lux/SPECS.md

 Common Layers
 -------------
 ### Data Link Layer
 Lux packets are encoded using consistent-overhead byte stuffing (COBS).
 A NULL (out-of-band 0 byte) is placed at the end of a packet.

+Multi-byte values are transmitted in little-endian format (*not* "network"/big-endian!)

-A packet consists of three parts:
+A packet consists of five parts:

 <table><tr>
  <td>Destination Address <br> (4&nbsp;bytes)</td>